Galileo Circle: Earlier history: Kulturkampf at the universities

 The civic-radical currents that emerged at the beginning of the 20th century were a new phenomenon in both scientific and political life, as they tried to use the results of sociology and positivism, which were new at the time, to achieve their political and social goals.

 The 'crucifix-fights' were about whether crucifixes could remain in state educational institutions after the separation of church and state at the end of the 19th century, and a provocative action in 1900 (a plaster crucifix was knocked down from a Holy Crown relief at the University of Budapest by unknown perpetrators) led to a "war of cultures" in the public life of the universities in Budapest.
 If we simplify what happened, the members of the Catholic St Imre Circle, founded in 1900, repeatedly placed crucifixes in demonstrative places during their 'crucifix actions', which were taken down by secularisationists; the former were mocked as 'the clericals', the latter were often mocked simply as 'the Jews', - because of their ethnic background -, and the opposing parties often hit each other, causing grievous bodily harms.
-Campus violence reached its peak in the autumn of 1907, during the 'Pikler riots'.
-Gyula Pikler, a professor of philosophy of law at the university and president of the by then purely radical Social Science Society, was attacked for his 'insightful' theory.
-On an evolutionary-historical materialist basis, Pikler went against the prevailing ideas of natural law of the time and taught that nation, state and laws were not derived from a divine truth, but were created to satisfy human needs, and therefore the form of government and laws should be shaped according to the economic and societal needs and interests of the time rather than traditions.
-Pikler's statements about the nation caused the greatest outcry.
-According to him, the nation, including the Hungarian nation, is not eternal.
-They came into being in response to the needs of a particular age, when human needs demanded forms of organisation and association higher than the tribe or clan.
-In accordance with this - and evolutionary logic - the time will come in the future when the nation will be replaced by units and organisational forms larger than the nation, and ultimately by the global state, that will create the long-awaited eternal peace.
+During the 'Pikler riots' in the autumn of 1907, the phenomenon of campus violence reached its zenith.
+The focal point of the unrest was Gyula Pikler, a distinguished professor of philosophy of law at the university and the esteemed leader of the radical Social Science Society at that time.
+Pikler faced a vicious attack due to his intellectually stimulating theory.
+In direct contradiction to the prevailing notions of natural law during that era, Pikler advocated a perspective founded on an evolutionary-historical materialist framework.
+He argued that the origin of nations, states, and laws did not stem from a divine truth, but rather emerged as a response to human needs.
+Consequently, he posited that the structure of governance and legal systems ought to be molded in accordance with the economic and societal requirements and interests of the period, rather than adhering rigidly to tradition.
+Of all Pikler's statements, those concerning the nature of nations elicited the most vehement response.
+According to his views, nations, including the Hungarian nation, were not immutable entities.
+Instead, they arose in response to the demands of a particular era, when human needs necessitated forms of organization and association beyond those of tribes or clans.
+In alignment with this evolutionary logic, Pikler predicted that a time would come in the future when nations would be superseded by larger units and organizational structures, ultimately leading to the establishment of a global state—a long-awaited harbinger of enduring peace.